danobi/dxuuu.xyz/src/blackbox.md

 One interesting consequence of writing TLVs into the ring buffer is that things get tricky when the entry header is split between the beginning and the end of the array.
-When this happens, a simple pointer cast of the entry start to the header struct is not possible.
+When this happens, a simple pointer cast to the entry is not possible.
 Naively, you would copy the header to a temporary buffer sized to the largest possible header:

 ![](../examples/blackbox/single_mapped.jpg){ width=70% }